mdbootstrap/mdb-vue-ui-kit/README.md

 Intuitive and user-friendly documentation, created with a copy-paste approach.

 **No jQuery**
-Writing you code with pure React is now quicker, easier, and cleaner.
+Writing your code with pure Vue is now quicker, easier, and cleaner.

 **Cross-browser compatibility**
 Works perfectly with Chrome, Firefox, Safari, Opera and Microsoft Edge.